Webhooks are a powerful resource that you can use to automate your use cases and improve your productivity.

 Corresponds to an event, eg 'lead.create', 'request.create'

 Payload is the data associated with the notification.
+To understand the payload object you must consider the model column of the Webhook Events table.

 Each webhook notification is signed by Tiledesk via an x-hook-secret header.
 We do this so that you can verify the notification came from Tiledesk.